oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 understanding of public native app clients and the types of redirect URIs they use to support this best practice.

-## Registration of Native App Clients {#native-app-registration}

-Except when using a mechanism like Dynamic Client Registration
-{{RFC7591}} to provision per-instance secrets, native apps are classified as public clients, as defined in {{client-types}};
-they MUST be registered with the authorization server as such.
-Authorization servers MUST record the client type in the client registration details in order to identify and process requests accordingly.

-### Client Authentication of Native Apps
+## Client Authentication of Native Apps

-Secrets that are statically included as part of an app distributed to multiple users should not be treated as confidential secrets, as one user may inspect their copy and learn the shared secret.
-For this reason, it is NOT
-RECOMMENDED for authorization servers to require client authentication of public native apps clients using a shared secret, as this serves little value beyond client identification which is already provided by the `client_id` request parameter.
+Secrets that are statically included as part of an app distributed to multiple users are not confidential secrets, as one user may inspect their copy and learn the shared secret.
+For this reason, authorization servers MUST NOT require client authentication of native app clients using a shared secret, as this serves no value beyond client identification which is already provided by the `client_id` request parameter.

 Authorization servers that still require a statically included shared